 To get from one village to the next involves driving all the way up to the high road and back down again.
-It is much better to leave the car and use the train instead.
+It can take over 45 minutes to get from the first village to the last.

 Because of the difficulty of access, the park is a pedestrian paradise linked by a network of footpaths that traverse seaside peninsulas, vineyards, and olive groves offering the best opportunity to truly enjoy the beautiful landscape.

 The path goes from Monterosso to Riomaggiore and walking from village to village is the best way to enjoy the sights and sounds.
 You’ll see majestic views overlooking the sea, and the hike can easily take up a day.

-Some are still closed for repair since the landslides of 2012.
+Some are still closed for repair since the landslides of 2017.
 In certain towns you might be able to enter the path at your own risk.